Detroit Tigers minor league players: Jaden Hamm

 Jaden Kyler Hamm (born September 5, 2002) is an American professional baseball pitcher in the Detroit Tigers organization.

 Hamm attended Columbia Central High School in Columbia, Tennessee and played college baseball at Middle Tennessee State University.
-As a junior at Middle Tennessee in 2023, he started 14 games and went 5-4 with a 5.31 ERA and 93 strikeouts.
+As a junior at Middle Tennessee in 2023, he started 14 games and went 5–4 with a 5.31 ERA and 93 strikeouts.
 After his junior season, he was selected by the Detroit Tigers in the fifth round of the 2023 Major League Baseball draft and signed.

 Hamm made his professional debut in 2023 with the Florida Complex League Tigers and was later promoted to the Lakeland Flying Tigers.
 Over 12 innings pitched between the two teams for the season, he did not allow a run.
 He was assigned to the West Michigan Whitecaps to open the 2024 season.
-Over 24 games (23 starts), Hamm went 5-4 with a 2.64 ERA and 122 strikeouts over 99 innings.
-He was assigned to the Erie SeaWolves to open the 2025 season.
+Over 24 games (23 starts), Hamm went 5–4 with a 2.64 ERA and 122 strikeouts over 99 innings.
+Hamm was assigned to the Erie SeaWolves to open the 2025 season.
 He missed nearly two months due to an undisclosed injury.
+He made two rehab appearances with Lakeland before returning to Erie.
+Across twenty starts with Erie, Hamm pitched to a 2–5 record, a 4.88 ERA, and 76 strikeouts over 83 innings.
+Hamm did not make an appearance in 2026 due to a shoulder injury.